kyma-project/lifecycle-manager/docs/developer/local-test-setup.md

-# Test watcher locally in two-cluster-setup using k3d
+# Local test setup in two-cluster-mode using k3d

 The following steps provide you with a quick tour of how to set up a fully working e2e setup including the following components:
 - kyma-lifecycle-manager (short `KLM`)